NVIDIA/cloud-native-docs/container-toolkit/nvidia-podman.rst

     API Version:  2
     Go Version:   go1.14.7
     Built:        Mon Feb  8 21:19:06 2021
     OS/Arch:      linux/amd64

 Step 2: Install NVIDIA Container Toolkit
 -------------------------------------------

 After installing ``podman``, we can proceed to install the NVIDIA Container Toolkit.
 For ``podman``, we need to use the ``nvidia-container-toolkit`` package.
-See the `architecture overview <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/arch-overview.html>`_ for more details on the package hierarchy.
+See the :ref:`architecture overview <arch-overview>` for more details on the package hierarchy.

 First, setup the package repository and GPG key: